Good stacking is not "more peptides." It is adding the missing piece after the main compound has already defined the problem.

 Post-viral depletion, immunosenescence, gut-barrier inflammation, mast-cell reactivity, and autoimmune flares are different problems.
 Pushing thymosin alpha-1 harder is not the right answer for every immune complaint.

-- Post-viral depletion: rebuild T-cell and redox capacity.
+- Post-viral depletion: the target is T-cell and redox capacity.

-- Aging immune decline: support thymic output and NAD+/glutathione capacity.
+- Aging immune decline: thymic output and NAD+/glutathione capacity.

-- Gut or mucosal inflammation: repair barrier and calm local inflammatory signaling.
+- Gut or mucosal inflammation: barrier repair and calmer local inflammatory signaling.

-- Mast-cell pattern: stabilize the trigger threshold before immune stimulation.
+- Mast-cell pattern: the trigger threshold stabilizes before immune stimulation.

 Related: Immune Peptide Protocol